 The HEM results are presented on maps and vertical resistivity sections (VRS).
-The maps are produced for the half-space parameters, apparent resistivity and centroid depth.
-Resistivities at ten depth levels (1-120 m below surface) are picked from 1-D inversion models and mapped.
+The maps are produced for the half-space parameters, apparent resistivity and centroid depth, as well as for resistivities at eight depth levels (2-25 m below seal level) picked from 1-D inversion models.
 All the maps prepared from the results of this survey are listed in Section 6.3.

 All data points used for the production of apparent resistivity and centroid depth maps are drawn as small black dots (flight lines).
 White dots mark areas of interpolated data.
-On the maps displaying resistivities at certain depths, the white dots inform about the number of interpolated data sets: the bigger the dot the more interpolated data were used for the inversion.
+On the maps displaying resistivities at certain depths, the white dots inform about the number (frequencies) of interpolated data sets: the bigger the dot the more interpolated data were used for the inversion.

 The VRS, also based on the 1-D inversion results, are produced for each of the survey lines.
-These vertical sections are constructed by placing the resistivity models for each sounding point along a survey profile next to each other using the topographic relief as base line (in m asl).
+These vertical sections are constructed by placing the resistivity models (without a non-conducting cover layer) for each sounding point along a survey profile next to each other using the modelled topographic relief (i. e., the top of the conducting models) as base line (in m asl).
+For the purpose of comparison the measured topographic elevation is displayed by a black line.
 The thickness of the bottom layer (substratum) is derived from the corresponding resistivity, but the minimum thickness is 10 m.
 The altitude of the EM sensor, information about the data processing, the fitting error of the inversion, and the HEM data, which are described in a legend, are plotted above the resistivity models.